vishaltak/gitlab-compose-kit/README.md

-## GitLab Development Kit using Docker Compose
+## GitLab Development using Docker Compose

 This projects aims to ease GitLab Development, by enabling the use of minimal containers / micro-services with minimal set of dependencies.

+It does not use any of existing [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit/) sources.

 ### Features